 tide conditions.
 This island doesn’t support any vegetation, yet it’s a great spot to see the intricate and treacherous limestone shoreline locally known as

-Dragon Cay is the centrepiece to most Mudjin Harbour photos, and when viewed from the beach, the outline of this rock resembles a dragon, with its head pointing east.
+Dragon Cay is the centerpiece to most Mudjin Harbour photos, and when viewed from the beach, the outline of this rock resembles a dragon, with its head pointing east.
 A little beach, protected and overshadowed by the island, can be found on the interior side of the cay.

 Much of the coasts in the Turks and Caicos consist of

-unparalleled white sand beaches with gentle dune backdrops, and Mudjin Harbour is one of the few outliers, and is bit reminiscent of famous Caribbean beaches such as Horseshoe Bay Beach and Stonehole Bay Beach in Bermuda and Bottom Bay in Barbados, which are framed by majestic cliffs.
+unparalleled white sand beaches with gentle dune backdrops, and Mudjin Harbour is one of the few outliers, and is somewhat reminiscent of famous Caribbean beaches such as Horseshoe Bay Beach and Stonehole Bay Beach in Bermuda and Bottom Bay in Barbados, which are framed by majestic cliffs.

 Ironshore limestone rock at Dragon Island.

-Snorkelling and Reefs
+Snorkeling and Reefs